-TEPCO and the primary contractors should, for works conducted by themselves or as part of the works that are outsourced to relevant subcontractors, conduct risk assessment and take measures based on the results in accordance with the considerations shown in item 2 below.

-It should be noted that, when TEPCO outsources works not conducted by it, TEPCO should support the risk assessment which primary contractors and relevant subcontractors conduct and the measures taken by them based on the results by directing persons in charge of executing the construction to participate in the planning.
+TEPCO and the primary contractors should, for work conducted by themselves or as part of the work that is outsourced to relevant subcontractors, conduct risk assessment and take measures based on the results in accordance with the considerations shown in item 2 below.
+It should be noted that when TEPCO outsources work conducted by another party, TEPCO should support the risk assessment that primary contractors and relevant subcontractors conduct and the measures taken by them based on the results by directing persons in charge of executing the construction to participate in the planning.

-2. Considerations in conducting the risk assessment

-- (1) TEPCO and primary contractors should identify dangers or hazards caused by the buildings, equipment, raw materials, gases, steam and dust, actions for the works or other reasons, and take measures as specified in regulations, or measures required in order to prevent workers' dangers or health hazards based on the results. - (2) The risk assessment should be conducted in formulating construction plans as described in Section 6 item 2 subsection (1), as well as at the time described below.
-It should be noted that, for those works that are being conducted now and that the risk assessment has not been conducted yet, the risk assessment should be conducted wherever possible. - a.
-When structures are installed, transferred, changed or dismantled. - b.
+- 2. Considerations in conducting the risk assessment - (1) TEPCO and primary contractors should identify dangers or hazards caused by the buildings, equipment, raw materials, gases, steam and dust, actions involved in the work, or other causes, and take measures as specified in regulations, or measures required in order to prevent dangers or health hazards to workers based on the results. - (2) The risk assessment should be conducted in formulating construction plans as described in Section 6, item 2, subsection (1), as well as at the time described below.
+It should be noted that for work conducted now and for which the risk assessment has not been conducted yet, the risk assessment should be conducted wherever possible.

+- a.
+When structures are installed, transferred, changed, or dismantled. - b.
 When new equipment, raw materials, etc. are adopted or changed. - c.
 When new working methods or work procedures are adopted or changed. - d.
-In addition, when dangers or hazards caused by buildings, equipment, raw materials, gases, steam and dust, actions for the works or other reasons have changed or are likely to change, such as the cases described below: - (i) When there is a problem in the specific investigation in the past, among cases in which occupational accidents occurred. - (ii) When there are degradations of machines/equipment by aging, changes in the knowledge and experiences concerning occupational safety and health of workers due to turnover of workers, and new accumulation of the knowledge concerning occupational safety and health, after a certain period of time since the previous risk assessment.
+In addition, when dangers or hazards caused by buildings, equipment, raw materials, gases, steam, or dust, actions for the work or other causes have changed or are likely to change, such as the cases described below:

+(i) When there is a problem in a specific investigation in the past, among cases in which occupational accidents occurred.

+(ii) When there is degradation of machines/equipment by aging, changes in knowledge and experience concerning occupational safety and health of workers due to a turnover of workers, or new accumulation of knowledge concerning occupational safety and health, after a certain period of time since the previous risk assessment.

 - (3) The following matters should be taken into account in implementing the risk assessment. - a.
-The exposure reduction measures (e.g. wearing a protective mask, restriction of working hours) may be obstacles for implementing reduction measures against dangers or hazards other than radiation (e.g. risk of narrowing the worker's field of view or causing heatstroke by wearing a protective mask, risk of increased travel time or heatstroke due to the physical load when wearing protective clothing, and less time to keep workplace in proper order due to shortening of working hours).
+The exposure reduction measures (e.g. wearing a protective mask, restriction of working hours) may be obstacles for implementing reduction measures against dangers or hazards other than radiation (e.g. risk of narrowing the worker's field of view or causing heatstroke by wearing a protective mask, risk of increased travel time or heatstroke due to the physical load when wearing protective clothing, and less time to keep the workplace in proper order due to shortening of working hours).
 For these reasons, optimal methods need to be studied so that exposure reduction measures and the dangers or health hazards of preventive measures are compatible. - b.
-The risk assessment and measures based on the results should be conducted according to provisions in the "Guideline on investigation of dangers or hazards, etc." (Guideline Notification No. 1, 10 March 2006). - 3.
+The risk assessment and measures based on the results should be conducted according to provisions in the "Guidelines on investigation of dangers or hazards, etc." (Guidelines Notification No. 1, 10 March, 2006). - 3.
 Implementation of safety and health education, etc.